 Dan Hicks, a swinging eclectic San Francisco Bay Area-based acoustic singer-songwriter and bandleader, who described his music as “folk jazz,” died February 6 at his Mill Valley home.
 He was 74 and had been battling liver and throat cancer for two years.
 [To continue reading this article, click on the headline.]

-Bright Side of Down, the new release by singer-songwriter John Gorka, was the most-played album on folk radio during February 2014, closely followed by Where Have All The Flowers Gone?
-The Songs of Pete Seeger, according to charts compiled by Richard Gillmann from radio playlists submitted to FOLKDJ-L, an electronic discussion group for DJs and others interested in all folk-based music on the radio.
-Gorka's "Holed Up in Mason City" was reportedly the month's most-played song.
-The monthly top albums and songs charts are posted with permission on AcousticMusicScene.com.
+Burning Bridget Cleary, a high-energy Celtic band from Pennsylvania, had both the most-played album (These Are The Days) and three of the four most-played songs on folk radio during January 2016.
+So say charts compiled by Richard Gillmann from radio playlists submitted to FOLKDJ-L, an electronic discussion group for DJs and others interested in all folk-based music on the radio.
+The January 2016 FOLKDJ-L Top Albums and Songs charts are posted on AcousticMusicScene.com with permission.
 To view them, click on the headline.

 Several thousand people are expected to converge on New York City, Jan.
 15-19, for the annual conference of the Association of Performing Arts Presenters (APAP).
 Now in its 59th year, the global performing arts marketplace and conference will feature more than 1000 artist showcases, a large EXPO Hall featuring nearly 400 exhibitors, networking opportunities galore, daily plenary sessions and keynote speakers, and a wide array of professional development workshops and forums.
 Plenaries and select sessions will live stream free for industry professionals, artists and the public.
 [To continue reading this article -- including a listing of folk and roots artists who will be showcasing their talents -- click on the headline.]